NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/classes/Creating-Kids-First-And-Other-Account-Registrations/README.md

 <img src="https://github.com/NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/blob/main/assets/KidsFirstHowtoConnectToCAVATICACreateAnAccountStep1b.png" width=500>

 After agreeing to the terms and conditions, accepting the privacy policy and proving you are not a robot, we need to have our account verified.

 <img src="https://github.com/NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/blob/main/assets/KidsFirstHowtoConnectToCAVATICAVerifyAccountStep1c.png" width=500>

-Now login with the verified accounts
+Now login with the verified accounts:

 <img src="https://github.com/NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/blob/main/assets/KidsFirstHowtoConnectToCAVATICALoginWithVerifiedAccountStep1d.png" width=500>

 ## Generate the Developers Token

 We need this token to connect the accounts.
+So first we Generate the token:

 <img src="https://github.com/NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/blob/main/assets/KidsFirstNewAccountCAVATICAGenerateDeveloperAccessTokenStep2.png" width=500>

+And then we paste the token, this now connects our registration with Kids First with the CAVATICA Platform.

 <img src="https://github.com/NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/blob/main/assets/KidsFirstNewAccountCAVATICAPasteDeveloperTokenStep3.png" width=500>